godotengine/godot-docs/classes/class_node.rst

 - void **add_to_group** **(** :ref:`String<class_string>` group, :ref:`bool<class_bool>` persistent=false **)**

 Adds the node to a group.
 Groups are helpers to name and organize a subset of nodes, for example "enemies" or "collectables".
 A node can be in any number of groups.
 Nodes can be assigned a group at any time, but will not be added until they are inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).
+See notes in the description, and the group methods in :ref:`SceneTree<class_scenetree>`.

 .. _class_Node_can_process: